- About Head & Neck Cancer

 Many of the symptoms described above can occur in individuals as a result of other, non-cancerous conditions.
 However, it is important that a specialist in head and neck cancer assesses anyone with persistent symptoms.
 This will usually involve a clinician taking a detailed history and performing an examination of the mouth, throat and neck in the clinic.

-Cancers of the voice box and upper food pipe are difficult to access, and so it may also be necessary to undergo a more detailed examination with an endoscopy under general anesthetic.
+Laryngeal and pharyngeal cancers are difficult to access, and so it may also be necessary to undergo a more detailed examination with an endoscopy under general anesthetic.
 During this endoscopy, biopsies can be taken of any suspicious areas to help confirm the diagnosis.
 Radiological imaging of the neck and throat using ultrasound, computed tomography (CT) and magnetic resonance imaging (MRI) techniques may be performed to help identify the size and extent of any tumour, and any involvement of the lymph nodes in the neck.
 There are no blood tests that can diagnose cancers of the larynx or hypopharynx, but they may be performed as part of a more general assessment prior to a general anesthetic.

 The treatment options for any tumour depends on the several factors, including its size, location, type and involvement of other surrounding structures.
 Cancers of the larynx and pharynx are no different in this respect, and therefore any treatment will be tailored to the individual.